 I believe the two different Prince Phantom 100X racquets play exactly as intended.
 You get more spin with the 305 and more control and stability with the 320.
-Both racquets are really plush, comfortable and offer a great sense of connection to the ball.
+Both racquets are plush, comfortable, and offer a great sense of connection to the ball.
 Since I am gravitating towards lighter racquets these days, the 305 is my favorite.
-It is actually such an impressive racquet that I find it difficult to fault.
-The spin and power are both there, the feel is great, it handles both flat and topspin shots well.
+It is such an impressive racquet that I find it difficult to fault.
+The spin and power are both there; the feel is excellent, it handles both flat and topspin shots well.
 It is one of the most complete racquets I have tried in a while.
-The only issue I really had with is that one some occasions it felt slightly unstable, but that was very slight and overall I found the stability impressive for the weight, swing weight, and flex rating.
+The only issue I had with it is that on some occasions, it felt slightly unstable, but that was very slight, and overall I found the stability impressive for the weight, swing weight, and flex rating.

 The 320 also had a great feel.
 It offered a bit more directional control, a lower launch angle, a slightly more penetrating slice.
-But it wasn't as easy to swing and I like the free spin I was offered by the 305 version.
-Since the swing weight of my racquet was 334, it was a bit more difficult to generate enough topspin to achieve control, but for advanced players, this might not be a problem.
-When I switched between the racquets I really noticed the lower launch angle of the 18×20 I was clipping the net a lot more with that frame.
+But it wasn't as easy to swing, and I like the free spin the 305 version offered me.
+Since the swing weight of my racquet was 334, it was a bit more challenging to generate enough topspin to achieve control, but for advanced players, this might not be a problem.
+When I switched between the racquets, I noticed that with the lower launch angle of the 18×20, I was clipping the net a lot more with that frame.

 Summary – Pros and Cons